redis/docs/content/operate/rc/databases/create-database/create-active-active-database.md

 {{<image filename="images/rc/active-active-json-detail.png" width="75%" alt="When you create an Active-Active database, you can select the JSON and Search and query advanced capabilities." >}}

-We select both capabilities for you when you create an Active-Active database.
+If you chose the **Vector search** or **Database** use case, we select both capabilities for you automatically.
 Select each capability again to remove it.

+For Search and query databases, use the [Sizing calculator](https://redis.io/redisearch-sizing-calculator/) to estimate your index size and throughput requirements.

 See [Search and query Active-Active databases]({{< relref "/operate/oss_and_stack/stack-with-enterprise/search/search-active-active" >}}) to learn how to use Search and query on Active-Active databases.